E-UTRA: Physical layer (L1) design

-E-UTRA uses orthogonal frequency-division multiplexing (OFDM), multiple-input multiple-output (MIMO) antenna technology depending on the terminal category and can use as well beamforming for the downlink to support more users, higher data rates and lower processing power required on each handset.
+E-UTRA uses orthogonal frequency-division multiplexing (OFDM), multiple-input multiple-output (MIMO) antenna technology depending on the terminal category and can also use beamforming for the downlink to support more users, higher data rates and lower processing power required on each handset.

 In the uplink LTE uses both OFDMA and a precoded version of OFDM called Single-Carrier Frequency-Division Multiple Access (SC-FDMA) depending on the channel.
 This is to compensate for a drawback with normal OFDM, which has a very high peak-to-average power ratio (PAPR).
 High PAPR requires more expensive and inefficient power amplifiers with high requirements on linearity, which increases the cost of the terminal and drains the battery faster.
 For the uplink, in release 8 and 9 multi user MIMO / Spatial division multiple access (SDMA) is supported; release 10 introduces also SU-MIMO.

 In both OFDM and SC-FDMA transmission modes a cyclic prefix is appended to the transmitted symbols.
 Two different lengths of the cyclic prefix are available to support different channel spreads due to the cell size and propagation environment.
 These are a normal cyclic prefix of 4.7 μs, and an extended cyclic prefix of 16.6 μs.

 LTE supports both Frequency-division duplex (FDD) and Time-division duplex (TDD) modes.
 While FDD makes use of paired spectra for UL and DL transmission separated by a duplex frequency gap, TDD splits one frequency carrier into alternating time periods for transmission from the base station to the terminal and vice versa.
 Both modes have their own frame structure within LTE and these are aligned with each other meaning that similar hardware can be used in the base stations and terminals to allow for economy of scale.
 The TDD mode in LTE is aligned with TD-SCDMA as well allowing for coexistence.
 Single chipsets are available which support both TDD-LTE and FDD-LTE operating modes.

 Frames and resource blocks

 The LTE transmission is structured in the time domain in radio frames.
 Each of these radio frames is 10 ms long and consists of 10 sub frames of 1 ms each.
 For non-Multimedia Broadcast Multicast Service (MBMS) subframes, the OFDMA sub-carrier spacing in the frequency domain is 15 kHz.
 Twelve of these sub-carriers together allocated during a 0.5 ms timeslot are called a resource block.
-A LTE terminal can be allocated, in the downlink or uplink, a minimum of 2 resources blocks during 1 subframe (1 ms).
+An LTE terminal can be allocated, in the downlink or uplink, a minimum of 2 resources blocks during 1 subframe (1 ms).